 Simple English definitions for legal terms

-Read a random definition: abstract of conviction
+Read a random definition: state government

 A partial verdict is when a jury decides on some of the charges or some of the people involved in a trial, but not all of them.
 This is allowed in both federal and state courts.
 If the jury cannot agree on all of the charges, the defendant may be retried for those charges.